 How exactly does DevTools network throttling work?

-The browser sends a request as usual.
-Once it receives a response it adds a delay until a minimum response time is reached.
+That means not every network round trip is throttled individually and the browser initially sends a request as usual.
+Once it receives a response the browser adds a delay until a minimum response time is reached.

 We created a test website that sends three small requests with a server response time of 0ms (instant response), 500 ms and 1 second.